logo

 Fair math ≠ guarantees a profit.
 Set loss caps, use session timers, and verify every round in the Fairness tab before upping stakes.
 For deeper tactics, see our Mines Strategy Guide and CoinFlip How-To.

-Which game has lower volatility, Mines or CoinFlip?
+Which game offers more predictable outcomes, Mines or CoinFlip?

-Yes, by choosing how many tiles to reveal before cashing out.
+Yes, in Mines, you control the risk by deciding how many tiles to reveal before you cash out your winnings.

 Related Guides